Remedy1995/microcredit-api/README.md

         do this in the Database Seeder Table LoanApplication::factory(10)->create();

-and type php artisan migrate
+and type php artisan migrate# microcredit-api